Mahmudiyah rape and murders: Rape and murders

 Cortez testified that Abeer heard the gunshots in the room in which her parents and little sister were being held, causing her to scream and cry even more.
 Green then emerged from the room saying, "I just killed them, all are dead."
 Green, who later said the crime was "awesome", then raped Abeer, afterwards shooting her in the head multiple times.
 After the massacre, Barker poured petrol on Abeer and the soldiers set fire to the lower part of the girl's body.
 Barker testified that the soldiers gave Spielman their bloodied clothes to burn and that he threw the AK-47 used to murder the family into a canal.
 They left to "celebrate" their crimes with a meal of chicken wings.

 Meanwhile, the fire from Abeer's body eventually spread to the rest of the room.
 The smoke alerted neighbors, who were among the first to arrive on the scene.
 One recalled, "The poor girl, she was so beautiful.
 She lay there, one leg was stretched and the other bent and her dress was lifted up to her neck."
 They ran to tell Abu Firas Janabi, Abeer's uncle, that the farmhouse was on fire and that dead bodies could be seen inside the burning building.
 Janabi and his wife rushed to the farmhouse and doused some of the flames to get inside.
 Upon witnessing the scene inside, Janabi went to a checkpoint guarded by Iraqi Army soldiers to report the crime.
 Abeer's 9- and 11-year-old younger brothers, Ahmed and Mohammed, returned from school later that afternoon, first going to their uncle's home, and then to their still-burning home.

 The Iraqi soldiers immediately went to examine the scene and thereafter went to an American checkpoint to report the incident.
 This checkpoint was different from the one manned by the perpetrators.
 After approximately an hour, some soldiers from the checkpoint went to the farmhouse.
 These soldiers were accompanied by Cortez, who vomited more than once and had to exit the crime scene.

 Cover-up

 Iraqi soldiers arrived on scene shortly after the incident.
 Green and his accomplices alleged that the massacre had been perpetrated by Sunni insurgents.
 These Iraqi soldiers conveyed this information to Abeer's uncle, who viewed the bodies.
 U.S. investigators concluded that Iraqi insurgents had murdered the al-Janabi family.
-This incorrect report was reported to military leadership, who chose not to investigate the matter any further.
+This incorrect report was submitted to military leadership, who chose not to investigate the matter any further.
 The murders were not widely reported inside Iraq, since Iraq was dealing with widespread violence.
-Reportedly, several soldiers heard of or were told about the murders, but did not say anything.
+Reportedly, several American soldiers heard of or were told about the murders, but did not say anything.
 Anthony W. Yribe was among those who were aware; Green told him of what had happened that day, that he had killed them, and the following day gave Yribe more details.
 In May 2006, Green was honorably discharged after he was diagnosed with antisocial personality disorder.